chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-07-14-gsp344-serverless-firebase-development-challenge-lab.md

       .ml-li { margin-left: 1.5rem; }
 ---

-In this article, we will go through the lab **GSP344** _[GSP344 Serverless Firebase Development: Challenge Lab](https://www.qwiklabs.com/focuses/14677?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/153) exercise in Qwiklabs.
+In this article, we will go through the lab **GSP344** _[GSP344 Serverless Firebase Development: Challenge Lab](https://www.qwiklabs.com/focuses/14677?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/153) exercise on Qwiklabs.
 You will practice the skills for deploying a serverless web application with Firestore Database and Cloud Run on Google Cloud Platform.

 **Topics tested**: